michaelsstuff/Arma3-stuff/a3-server/README.md

 To download all mods (like your users would do with arma3sync), set the ``MODURL`` to your modsource URL and set ``MODUPDATE=true``

+Or use steam workshop id to download the mods.
+This variant will require a steam user that has the Arma 3 base game.
+The installer will ask if you want the workshop variant and configure it, or you can do configure it yourself in the config.cfg

 ### Logging